kodeFant/driftercode.com/content/blog/ihp-with-elm/index.md

   },
 ```

-With that you can now run both the IHP app and the JavaScript app with this single command.
+With that you can now run both the IHP app and the JavaScript simultaneously with this single command.

 ```bash
 npm start